Kidney Stones or Spay Incontinence?

 Anybody have any familiarity with kidney stones with dogs?
 She doesn't have good potty habits now, meaning she holds it forever.
 There hasn't been any extra straining or pain that I've noticed.

 So it looks as though all 3 of our pets will now be on individual specific prescription diets.
 The cat has crystals in his urine (maybe it's the water!!??
-Shocked ), hyperthyroidism & now irritable bowel disease.
+8O ), hyperthyroidism & now irritable bowel disease.
 Plus now Frank had very high Eosinophil levels in his bloodwork which the vet is thinking IBD too and he needs to go on a special diet to rule out any food allergies.
 Plus she wants him to be on heartworm meds all year round now too rule out any parasite incidence.

 One of my dogs developed stones when we moved to the country.
 She was urinating very often, and the urine showed chrystal and x-rays showed small stones.
 We put her on prescription diet, and bottled water, and 6 weeks later the stones were gone.
 She is now on normal food.
 The vet thinks it is the high iron content in the well water that does it.
 Even with a softener, the salt makes them thirstier, so they drink more, and the cycle continues.
 Now all my dogs are on bottled water, just in case.

 We had a rescue dog that come in from the city, and she also had stones.
 She required immediate surgery, as she was dropped off at my house urinating blood, every 2 minutes or so.
 She had 11 stones, and one of them was 1 and a half inches in diameter.
-Shocked 2 days after the surgery she was holding it for a couple of hours, and then gradually she was normal.
+8O 2 days after the surgery she was holding it for a couple of hours, and then gradually she was normal.
 She now lives in a convent with 100 nuns, and has no problems, but is remaining on bottled water and prescription food.

 Well at least the crystals in the urine are not a permanent problem.....